traktion/sn_httpd/README.md

 - `/ip4/142.93.46.42/udp/43338/quic-v1/p2p/12D3KooWSaCWsF2qLULtKTtjJPYpzCKn3X3aY19WdznPB5jUfmt3` is a peer address.
 - `6d70bf50aec7ebb0f1b9ff5a98e2be2f9deb2017515a28d6aea0c6f80a9f44ddaf480334bbff0cd23302b386bfc071a51d132e8e13055701a94211eaada0b6b4c37a94f8adc1e96be1aa1f149b7faffa` is a `DNS_REGISTER`.

-### Site Configuration
+### App Configuration

-See [example-config](example-config.json) for customising how your web site/app behaves on `sn_httpd`.
+See [example-config](app-config.json) for customising how your web site/app behaves on `sn_httpd`.

 The config should be uploaded to Autonomi and the corresponding `XOR_ADDRESS` can then be used as the site root, e.g. `/[XOR_ADDRESS]/[OTHER_FILES]`.
 The config can have any file name as only the XOR address is important to `sn_httpd`.

-Given each change to the Site Configuration will result in a different XOR address, a form of DNS can be used to map a name to an XOR address.
+Given each change to the App Configuration will result in a different XOR address, a form of DNS can be used to map a name to an XOR address.

 At the time of writing, only a single name can be referenced per `sn_httpd` instance.
 This will change once the register